Modern glass and steel house by lake with dock and trees, showcasing contemporary architecture

 Residential Contemporary Architecture

-Common elements include floor-to-ceiling windows, open floor plans, a connection to the landscape, and adaptable interiors.
-Some contemporary houses incorporate passive solar design, green roofs, or modular construction.
-These features demonstrate that contemporary residential architecture is about performance.
+Private homes and apartment buildings worldwide carry the same language, which is why residential rendering work is dominated by it.
+Common elements include floor-to-ceiling windows, open plans, a deliberate connection to the landscape, and adaptable interiors.
+Some contemporary houses add passive solar design, green roofs, or modular construction — features that show contemporary residential architecture is ultimately about performance, not appearance.

 What Makes a House Contemporary?